• These Rules and Regulations govern teams that have been authorized for play by the Club’s Board of Directors.

 3. Coaches and Managers shall not transport players nor shall he/she conduct a practice or game while under the influence of intoxicating substances.
 Failure to adhere to this rule will result in disciplinary action by the Club.

-4. All Coaches and Managers must agree to a Police Record check.
-Police record checks shall be updated every 12 months.
-The Club agrees to pay the fee incurred upon presentation of a copy of a clear police record check and receipt from the police services.
+4. All Coaches and Managers must agree to a Police Record check as per the Club Policy.
+The Club agrees to pay the fee incurred upon presentation of a copy of a clear police record check and receipt from the police services where applicable.

-5. All Team Officials shall comply with Volunteer Screening as set out by OSA and/or the Club.
+5. All Team Officials shall comply with Volunteer Screening as set out by Ontario Soccer and/or the Club.